 We also used our e-bikes for running errands, grocery shops – we even managed to easily fit about $200 worth of Walmart shopping on one trip, with room to spare!
 Marc’s cargo e-bike is especially great for shopping, and taking loads of laundry to the campground laundry room.
 With the accessories we added – basket and rear bag on Julie’s ebike, and panniers on Marc’s cargo bike – we’re able to carry a lot!
 All 3 of us were even able to go out on Marc’s cargo bike, with Julie sitting on the back, and our dog’s trailer hooked up behind.

-You can learn more about our ebikes and read detailed reviews in our dedicated blog posts below (there’s also a discount code for $50 off).
+You can learn more about our ebikes and read detailed reviews in our dedicated blog posts below.

 What Did It Cost: Fuel, RV Rental, Campgrounds?

 We know you are wondering how much all this cost, so we have broken it down into individual categories below:

 While most people rent from RV rental companies, RV dealers or peer-to-peer platforms like RVShare or Outdoorsy, there are other options.

 We were lucky to rent this Class C Winnebago direct from a friend who planned to store his RV over the winter.
 He still had to cover his loan payment, and insurance so we proposed renting his RV for $1,200 a month – a little more than ownership and storage costs.
 We promised our friend we would give it some “RV Love” and return it in better shape.
 At the time, we had no idea just how much we would be delivering on that promise! (more on that in a bit).